Mistydz/DriversQuiz/README.md

 # DriversQuiz
-a web app that test drivers
+a web app based on MERN stack that test drivers and give them a score on there decisions